Britain weighs response to Iran Gulf crisis with few good options

 The British government is expected to announce its next steps in a speech to parliament on Monday.
 But experts on the region say there are few obvious steps London can take at a time when the United States has already imposed the maximum possible economic sanctions, banning all Iranian oil exports worldwide.

-“We rant and rave and we shout at the ambassador and we hope it all goes away,” said Tim Ripley, a British defense expert who writes about the Gulf for Jane’s Defense Weekly.
+"We rant and rave and we shout at the ambassador and we hope it all goes away," said Tim Ripley, a British defence expert who writes about the Gulf for Jane's Defence Weekly.

 "I don't see at this point in time us being able to offer a concession that can resolve the crisis.
 Providing security and escort for future ships is a different matter."